Table of Contents

 What Exactly Is UI?

-UI and UX are sometimes used together, and sometimes interchanged, but they are not the same thing.
+User Interface and User Experience are sometimes used together, and sometimes interchanged, but they are not the same thing.
 They are, however, inextricably linked, and having a deeper understanding of both will help you increase their quality.

 Which Brings Us to UX